Professional French Translation Services

 Today’s vocabulary contains about 80 words left from Gaelic.
 They are mostly connected to rural life.
 From Gaelic today we have, for example, bouc (goat), mouton (sheep), chêne (oak), ruche (hive), cervoise (beer) … By contrast French has about 400 words retained from Germanic origins: they mostly concern institutions, especially military ones: maréchal (marshal), ambassade (embassy) etc.

 French is an official language in France, Belgium, Luxembourg, Monaco, Canada, Switzerland and 45 other countries around the globe.
 It is a mother tongue is for over 110 million people, with more than 220 million speakers overall.
 Although it takes third place after Spanish and Portuguese in numbers of native speakers, French is still geopolitically speaking the most important Romance language.
 Since the 18th century, French has enjoyed a reputation as the world’s diplomatic language.
-But as French replaced Latin, so English began to replace French already from the 19th century, with the rise of the British empire followed by the USA in the 20th century.
-French, however, is today the only language spoken on all continents besides English, and one of the six official languages of the United Nations, so professional French translation continues to be important.

 France